x

 The Boston Globe

-George Balanchine’s Jewels showcases three distinct styles of neoclassical ballet in one brilliant evening.
+George Balanchine’s Jewels showcases three distinct styles of neoclassical ballet in one brilliant program.
 Choreographed in 1967, it was inspired by Balanchine’s visit to Claude Arpels’ jewelry showroom in New York City.
-The costumes were designed by legendary New York City Ballet costume designer Madame Barbara Karinska and showed the essence of each jewel.
+The costumes were designed by legendary New York City Ballet costume designer Madame Karinska and showed the essence of each jewel.
 Each ballet reflects a chapter of Balanchine’s career: Diamonds honors his early years at the Mariinsky Ballet in Russia, Emeralds nods to his time with the Ballets Russes in France, and Rubies celebrates his lasting impact on American ballet with New York City Ballet.
+Jewels will feature live music performed by the Boston Ballet Orchestra.

 Lia Cirio and Lasha Khozashvili in George Balanchine’s Emeralds ©The George Balanchine Trust by Rosalie O’Connor